Meridian Community College

 Attain an 18 composite score on the national ACT (if taken prior to October 1989, a composite score of 15 is acceptable); and complete all prerequisite courses listed in the course of study; have a cumulative grade point average (GPA) of 2.00 (“C” average) or higher on all previous college coursework and a grade of “C” or higher on all ADN curriculum courses;

-Attain a 17 composite score on the national ACT, and complete 3 additional hours as listed in the ADN curriculum plus all prerequisite courses listed in the course of study; and have a cumulative grade point average (GPA) of 2.50 or higher on all previous college coursework and a grade of “C” or higher on all ADN curriculum courses;
+Attain a 17 composite score on the national ACT; complete 3 additional hours as listed in the ADN curriculum plus all prerequisite courses listed in the course of study; have a cumulative grade point average (GPA) of 2.50 or higher on all previous college coursework and a grade of “C” or higher on all ADN curriculum courses;

 Have an unencumbered MS or Interstate Compact License as an LPN or a “Paramedic Registry,”